If you’ve started building up a record collection, however fledgling it may be, you may be wondering about the best way to store it.

 Direct Sunlight and UV damage

 Keeping records out of direct sunlight is essential.
 UV from direct sunlight will damage records, and if they’re in direct sunlight for any sustained period of time they’ll be subject to heat too.
+This can lead to warping, among other problems.

 Extreme Heat/Cold and Temperature Fluctuations